multiformats/multibase/README.md

 The code values are selected such that they are included in the alphabets of the base they represent.
 For example, `F` is the base code for `base16 (hex)`, because `F` is in hex's 16 character alphabet.
 Note that the alphabets here are ASCII or UTF8 compliant.
 We have not found a case needing something else.

-> Why varints?

-So that we have no limitation on functions or lengths.
-Implementation note: you do not need to implement varints until the standard multibase table has more than 127 functions.

-> What kind of varints?

-An Most Significant Bit unsigned varint, as defined by the [multiformats/unsigned-varint](https://github.com/multiformats/unsigned-varint).

 > Don't we have to agree on a table of base encodings?

 Yes, but we already have to agree on base encodings, so this is not hard.
 The table even leaves some room for custom encodings.